Beginning an Internal Investigation: The US Perspective

 More often, however, counsel will want to conduct an investigation to make an informed decision about whether it is in the company’s interest to self-report the matter to law enforcement or regulators.
 Over the past two decades, the United States Department of Justice (DOJ) has placed an increasing focus on self-reporting both in charging decisions and in the degree of co-operation credit that will be afforded to a company.
 To guide the charging decisions of its own attorneys, the DOJ has set out a number of factors that prosecutors should consider in determining whether to charge a business entity, including co-operation and voluntary disclosure, the adequacy of the corporation’s compliance programmes, and any remedial actions or restitution undertaken.
 The DOJ has expanded on these factors through subsequent directives.
 Most recently, in November 2019, the DOJ clarified that under its revised policy, a company seeking co-operation credit is expected to disclose ‘all relevant facts known to it at the time of the disclosure, including as to any individuals substantially involved’ in the misconduct.
 This clarification recognises that because ‘a company may not be in a position to know all relevant facts at the time of a voluntary self-disclosure, especially where only preliminary investigative efforts have been possible’, a full investigation is not required before disclosure, though a company should ‘provide a fulsome disclosure’ of the relevant facts known at the time.
 Additionally, in 2016, the Fraud Section of the DOJ launched a ‘Pilot Program’ announcing even greater emphasis on voluntary self-reporting in deciding whether to charge or how to resolve corporate criminal matters.
 The following year, this policy was formally implemented through the DOJ’s revised Policy on Corporate Enforcement of the Foreign Corrupt Practices Act, which was announced on 29 November 2017 and closely tracks the objectives of the Pilot Program, including the incentives for self-disclosure and co-operation with the DOJ’s investigations.
 The DOJ has since indicated that this policy will likely be extended, at least in practice, to cases that come before the Department involving other federal regulations beyond the FCPA.

 In light of these policies, for all practical purposes, an internal investigation is often necessary so that the company can identify what, if any, information should be disclosed to the DOJ, and whether co-operation credit is attainable.
-This, however, may be a false dilemma as, in many instances, a corporation’s co-operation can be the most significant determining factor in how the DOJ resolves a case, including the amount of any penalty.
+In many instances, a corporation’s co-operation can be the most significant determining factor in how the DOJ resolves a case, including the amount of any penalty.

 Many regulatory agencies have likewise increasingly come to expect companies to perform a robust internal investigation of any potential legal or regulatory violations and to report such violations to the agency.
-For example, the Consumer Financial Protection Bureau (CFPB) has stated that ‘responsible conduct’ – namely proactive self-policing for potential violations, prompt self-reporting of identified violations, complete remediation of resulting harm and co-operation with the CFPB – would influence the CFPB’s resolution of an enforcement investigation.
+For example, the Commodity Futures Trading Commission (CFTC) has recently issued detailed enforcement guidance on the factors it will evaluate in considering cooperation credit, including a focus on timely self-disclosure of information that aids the Commission’s investigation.
+The Financial Crimes Enforcement Network (FinCEN) has done the same regarding enforcement actions under the Bank Secrecy Act.
+The Consumer Financial Protection Bureau (CFPB) has stated that ‘responsible conduct’ – namely proactive self-policing for potential violations, prompt self-reporting of identified violations, complete remediation of resulting harm and co-operation with the CFPB – would influence the CFPB’s resolution of an enforcement investigation.
 Similarly, the US Department of Treasury Office of Foreign Assets Control specifically provides companies with mitigation credit of 50 per cent off its base penalty amounts for voluntary disclosures and further mitigation for co-operation.
 The SEC similarly identifies ‘[s]elf-policing, self-reporting, remediation and cooperation with law enforcement authorities’ as the primary factors it will consider in determining an appropriate resolution.

 Even apart from legal considerations, business and reputational concerns alone may provide grounds for conducting an internal investigation.
 Indeed, counsel will often need to have a baseline understanding of the underlying facts, and an informed sense of whether there is any substance to the allegations of misconduct, to make a reasonable assessment of the potential business and legal consequences and the need for corrective action.
 Commencing a thorough internal inquiry will often also be important to any related public relations efforts, and will be critical to maintaining the company’s credibility with its customers, business partners and other affected individuals.